CS361-S25/final-project-cuong/ALife Finals Project.md

 ![][image2]

 All in all, the number of messages actually carrying IDs increased by a lot.
-Still, very few messages contain the largest cell-ID.
+And the number of organisms sending the highest cell-ID increased to 98.3%.

 ## Description of your reimplementation and any changes